WGCEO/Portfolio/README.md

 }
 ```

-4. When typing, if an action for creating checklist is detected, Convert shortcut to checklist.
+4. The function then converts shortcuts to checklist when it detects action of creating the checklist is detected during typing.
 ```swift
 func textViewDidChange(_ textView: TextView) {
   if let regex = FormShortcut(text: textView.text),